 I was 17 when I first started working in a theater in Amsterdam, Holland.
-For me, it was the first time that I served food to large groups of people.
+For the first time I served food to large groups of people.
 It was a walking dinner for invitees of the piece that premiered that evening.
 I remember the layout of the dishes was absolutely amazing and in collaboration with a local caterer we worked our asses off until midnight to get both the drinks and the food on the right spots.

 It was a great experience to be part of this exclusive evening and make people happy with theatre and food.
 But I also remember the food waste of that night as it was yesterday.
 At that point, little did I know about food and events and how much you have to throw away afterwards.
 With every serving that ended up in the trash, my stomach turned around.